adithya-077/supermarket_manager_App/README.md

-App to save the list of products or items which are are on your wish list
+App to save the list of products or items .

 -> add products and display all products are implemented ,once a product is added the product is stored in the firebase storage .
 This project was very helpful to know about the firebase firestore and also about the firebase login using email and password.